scaniaking326/ArchLinuxKVM/README.md

 This install of KVM will skip some unneeded packages like virt-viewer libguestfs and vim

-1. Check if you have a virualization enabled
+1. Check if you have a virtualization enabled

 grep -Ec '(vmx|svm)' /proc/cpuinfo